panbofeng/EtherShield/README.md

 *malicious_dataset.csv* is the collected dataset for malicious Ethereum accounts used in the research.

-Scripts ending in *_affiliate* are used to generate stuff for affiliate detection.
+Scripts ending in *_affiliate* are used to generate stuff for affiliate account detection.

 --------------